 Airbnb Income Expectations: Why Your Neighbor’s $300/Night Claim Misleads

-As a professional vacation rental photographer, I regularly walk into properties owned by first-time short-term rental hosts just before they launch—often hearing early assumptions about their Airbnb income expectations.
-During these visits, I often hear a version of the same statement:
+As a professional vacation rental photographer, I regularly walk into properties owned by first-time short-term rental hosts just before they launch.
+And I often hear some version of the same line:

-That single sentence often becomes the foundation for what a new owner believes their Airbnb income expectations should be.
+That single sentence becomes the starting point for what a new owner thinks this business should produce.

-The problem is not optimism—it’s that this number is usually secondhand, decontextualized, and treated as a reliable benchmark.
-In reality, two properties in the same area can produce very different Airbnb income expectations based on factors most new hosts haven’t evaluated yet.
+The problem is not optimism.
+It is that the number is usually secondhand, stripped of context, and treated like a reliable benchmark.
+In reality, two properties in the same area can produce very different results for reasons most new hosts have not fully examined.

-This article exists to break down that gap—so you can separate assumption from reality and make decisions based on actual market signals, not anecdotal claims.
+This article exists to close that gap so you can separate assumption from reality and make decisions based on market signals, not anecdotal claims.

 Even Airbnb’s own guidance makes it clear that income is not determined by location alone.
 Factors like amenities, listing quality, reviews, pricing strategy, and guest experience all play a role in performance.
 That means two properties in the same area can produce very different Airbnb income expectations depending on how they compete in the market.